rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-28-2d245119310356ce-adjudication-order-in-the-matter-of-investigation-in-the-trading-activities-of-c.md

 stocks:
 - VINNY
 tags:
-- adjudication-order
-- substantial-acquisition
+- adjudication
-- disclosure-violation
+- enforcement
-- sast-regulations
+- information-disclosure
 - regulation-29
+- regulatory-framework
+- sast
 - shareholding-disclosure
-- enforcement-action
 - vinny-overseas
 title: Adjudication Order in the matter of investigation in the trading activities of certain entities in the scrip of Vinny Overseas Ltd.